 When your outfit feels like it needs a little something extra, whether it’s another layer or an additional accessory, throw on a blanket scarf.
 Not only will it dress up your wool coat, but it will also function as a chic wrap once you remove that top layer.
 You’d do best to avoid any scarf with sparkles, wild prints or colors that could clash with anything currently in your closet.
 The simpler the better.

-9. A Midi-or Knee-Length Sweater Dress
+9. A Midi- or Knee-Length Sweater Dress

 10. A Boyfriend Blazer

 A power suit is always a good choice, but don’t be afraid to break up the set and let your blazer soak up the spotlight.
 Look for a slightly oversize, more relaxed silhouette to bring unstuffy sophistication to jeans and tees.
 A looser fit will also make it easier to layer sweaters underneath on extra chilly days.
-Much like the layering turtlenecks above, you can’t go wrong with black, white or beige, but we find plaid, tweed or even pinstripes to be just as versatile.
+Much like the layering turtlenecks above, you can’t go wrong with black, white or beige, but I find plaid, tweed or even pinstripes to be just as versatile.